UX Design & Product Case Studies

 - Role: Product designer responsible for survey design, categorization, and analytics integration.

 - Process: Designed a simple modal, defined feedback topics, tuned survey cadence, and connected responses to Airtable, Sigma, Slack, and Fullstory.
-All designs took into account desktop and mobile views.
+All designs were optimized for desktop and mobile views.

 - Outcome: Delivered continuous, actionable user insights that informed faster and better product decisions.